gruntjs-updater/grunt-convert-language-json/README.md

 {
   "en": {
     "test_key1": "This is a test key.",
-    "test_key2": "This is also a test key."
+    "test_key2": "This is also a test key.", "test_key3": "Even this is a test key."
   },
   "de": {
     "test_key1": "Dies ist ein Test-Schlüssel",
-    "test_key2": "Dies ist auch ein Test-Schlüssel"
+    "test_key2": "Dies ist auch ein Test-Schlüssel",
+    "test_key3": "Auch das ist ein Test-Schlüssel"
   }
 }
 ```

 ## Release History
-_(Nothing yet)_
+- `0.1.1`: Rename to convertLanguageJson
+- `0.1.0`: Initial Release